What Happens If You Have a High Debt-to-Income Ratio? Solutions & Lending Options

 Conversely, borrowers with low DTIs can manage their debts and likely won’t take on more debt before applying for a loan.

-What Is Considered a High DTI?
+What Is Considered a High Debt-to-Income Ratio?

 Most lenders and financial institutions like to see a DTI of 43% or lower.
 In this case, you spend less than half of your income on monthly debts.
 That said, some lenders require an even lower DTI.